Hierarchical Decision Making Based on Structural Information Principles

-This iterative optimization is summarized in Algorithm \ref{algorithm:optimization}.
-During each iteration, we traverse all sets of tree nodes at the same level and select the set that most effectively decreases structural entropy (line 3 in Algorithm \ref{algorithm:optimization}).
-These selected nodes then undergo a cycle of \textit{stretch-compress} operations (lines 6-9 in Algorithm \ref{algorithm:optimization}).
-When the tree height satisfies $h_T=K$ (line 2 in Algorithm \ref{algorithm:optimization}) or no nodes set satisfies $\overline{\operatorname{Spar}}_{i^*}(T)>0$ (lines 4 and 5 in Algorithm \ref{algorithm:optimization}), we terminate the iteration and output $T$ as the optimal encoding tree $T^{*}$ (lines 12 and 13 in Algorithm \ref{algorithm:optimization}).
+Fourth, as illustrated in Figure \ref{fig: abstraction}, we determine the optimal partitioning structure of the sparse state graph $G_s^*$ and design an aggregation function derive abstract states within each community.
+We initialize a one-layer partitioning structure for $G_s^*$, represented as the initial encoding tree $T_s$, where each community initially consists of a single state.
+To further optimize this partitioning structure, we introduce two stable-enhancing operators from the HSCE algorithm \citep{pan2021information}: \textit{stretch} ($\eta_{st}$) and \textit{compress} ($\eta_{cp}$), which iteratively reduce the structural entropy of $G_s^*$ under $T_s$, increasing the tree height from $1$ to $2$.
+The optimization process is summarized in Algorithm \ref{alg: optimization}.
+During a ``\textit{stretch}-\textit{compress}" cycle, we operate on the set $U^s_i$ of tree nodes at layer $i$ in $T_{s}$ and quantify the average variation in structural entropy as $\overline{\operatorname{Spar}}_i(T_s)$.
+In each iteration, we traverse all sets of tree nodes at the same level and select the set that results in the greatest reduction in structural entropy (line $4$ in Algorithm \ref{alg: optimization}).
+These selected nodes then undergo a ``\textit{stretch}-\textit{compress}" cycle (lines $8$ - $13$ in Algorithm \ref{alg: optimization}).
+The iteration terminates when either the tree height reaches $h_{T_s}=2$ (line $3$ in Algorithm \ref{alg: optimization}) or no node set exhibits a positive entropy reduction, i.e., $\overline{\operatorname{Spar}}_{i^*}(T_s)>0$ (lines $5$ and $6$ in Algorithm \ref{alg: optimization}).
+The process outputs the optimal encoding tree $T_s^{*}$ (lines $19$ and $20$ in Algorithm \ref{alg: optimization}).

-The tree $T^{*}_s$ epitomizes the optimal hierarchical partitioning of states $S$ (step e in Figure \ref{fig:SIDM Framework}), where the root node $\lambda$ corresponds to $S$, $V_{\lambda}=S$, each leaf node $\nu$ corresponds to a singleton of a single state vertex $s \in S$, $V_\nu=\{s\}$, and other tree nodes correspond to various state subsets across different layers.

-According to the structural information principles, the entropy assigned to each tree node, as specified in Eq.\ref{kd_se_node}, measures the uncertainty of a single-step random walk reaching its associated vertex community from its parent's community.
-This uncertainty is quantified as node weight, enabling the design of a hierarchical aggregation function (step f in Figure \ref{fig:SIDM Framework}) to represent all nodes in the optimal encoding tree $T^*_s$.
-For each leaf node $\nu$ where $V_\nu={s}$, the $0$-level abstraction is defined using the encoder-decoder structure described in Section \ref{module: graph construction}, resulting in the node representation $h_\nu = h_s$.
-For each non-leaf node $\alpha$, the softmax function is applied to normalize the weights of its children, and the representation $h_\alpha$ is calculated as follows:
+In the optimal encoding tree $T^*_s$, the structural entropy assigned to each node, as specified in Equation \ref{equ: kd_node_se}, quantifies the uncertainty of a single-step random walk reaching its associated vertex community from its parent's community.
+Treating this uncertainty as the node weight, we design an aggregation function to compute the node representations in $T^*_s$.
+For each leaf node $\nu \in T_s^*$ with a corresponding state set $V_\nu={s}$, its representation is defined as $h_\nu = s$.
+For each non-leaf node $\alpha$, we normalize the weights of its children using the softmax function to ensure a probabilistic distribution, then compute its node representation as follows: